edwindertien/sensorproto/README.md

 ### Practical rules of thumb
 - Prefer **one module at a time** on Uno when experimenting.
 - If the Uno resets when printing `?` or enabling streams, it is often a **RAM crash**.
-- Keep `UNIPROTO_MAX_PARAMS` as low as practical (e.g. 16â20) on Uno.
+- Keep `UNIPROTO_MAX_PARAMS` as low as practical (e.g. 16-20) on Uno.
 - Reduce block sizes on Uno:
   - `ADC_BLOCK_LEN=300` (or smaller)
-- Limit ADC channels on Uno when you donât need all of them.
+- Limit ADC channels on Uno when you don't need all of them.

 ### Recommended PlatformIO build flags (Uno)
 Use `build_flags` to tune RAM: